Indian retailers retrench as reform hopes dashed

 “Two recent deals are not the last ones from us.”

-Future is now in talks to sell a stake in its food processing and manufacturing business to Japan’s Lawson Inc (2651.T), Japan’s No.2 convenience store chain, a source with direct knowledge said, adding a deal would be finalized soon.
+Future is now in talks to sell a stake in its food processing and manufacturing business to Japan’s Lawson Inc , Japan’s No.2 convenience store chain, a source with direct knowledge said, adding a deal would be finalised soon.

 Lawson spokesman Shin Ichikawa said the company was in talks with several potential partners about entering India, but declined to name them and said nothing had been decided.

-Future Group also plans to exit its insurance joint venture with Italy’s Generali (GASI.MI), although a possible deal is further off, said the source with direct knowledge who declined to be identified.
+Future Group also plans to exit its insurance joint venture with Italy’s Generali, although a possible deal is further off, said the source with direct knowledge who declined to be identified.

-As well as selling assets, Future Group, which operates more than 1,300 grocery stores covering 16.5 million square feet (1.5 million square meters) across its different formats, is also scaling down growth plans.
+As well as selling assets, Future Group, which operates more than 1,300 grocery stores covering 16.5 million square feet (1.5 million square metres) across its different formats, is also scaling down growth plans.

-The source said the group will only open 2 million square feet of retail space this fiscal year, instead of a previously announced 2.5 million square feet (230,000 square meters).
+The source said the group will only open 2 million square feet of retail space this fiscal year, instead of a previously announced 2.5 million square feet (230,000 square metres).

 Future is not alone.
 Aditya Birla Retail has shut 50 of its More supermarkets and is closing loss-making outlets in Mumbai, Delhi and Pune to focus on hypermarkets, a company source said.